-Some of you may know that I have a sister who lives in Spain.
+Some of you may know about our sister who lives in Spain.
 Over the years, she has shared some wonderful stories about life in Europe, but when it comes to cocktails, she usually talks about Sangria.
 Essentially a wine-based punch, Sangria is a great party beverage.
 It’s normally made in batches and tastes better if the ingredients are allowed “get to know each other” while chilling in the refrigerator.
 That means you can and should make it ahead of time.
 With the Fourth of July holiday just around the corner, it seemed like the perfect time to mix up some of this delicious potion.
-I also thought it might be interesting to see how my own basic Sangria recipe stacks up against my sister’s experiences in Barcelona and to share some of her insights about what works and what doesn’t.
+We also thought it might be interesting to see how our own basic Sangria recipe stacks up against her experiences in Barcelona and to share some of her insights about what works and what doesn’t.
 In the end, this highly customizable drink should include everything you like, but with so many options, where do you begin?

 The Good and the Bad